-At Marina Del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from acute kidney failure.
+At Cedars-Sinai Marina del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from acute kidney failure.
 Our specialists work closely with patients to choose a personalized treatment plan that will best suit their individual needs.

 Some of the most common treatments and drugs employed by specialists when treating kidney failure are:

 Potassium Control Medications »

 Calcium Medications »